pryv/dev-site/source/customer-resources/pryv.io-infrastructure-procurement.md

 | Data Disk            | 15GB                 |
 | Service ports        | tcp/443, udp/53      |

-Disk space used on this node is proportional to the number of users registered in your Pryv.io instance.
 If you foresee a big number of user accounts (> 100'000), please increase the data disk space.

 ### Core